ghi-electronics/Docs/hardware/fez/tinyclr.md

 TinyCLR is our own operating system and allows you to program the FEZ in C# or Visual Basic using Microsoft's Visual Studio development environment.

 To start using TinyCLR with the FEZ you must first:
-* Set up your computer:  Install Visual Studio, the TinyCLR OS extensions and NuGet packages.
+* Set up your computer:  Install Visual Studio and the TinyCLR OS extensions.
 * Set up your FEZ:  Install the GHI bootloader (if not installed already) and latest TinyCLR firmware.

 ## Setting Up Your Computer
-Instructions for setting up your computer are found [here](../../software/tinyclr/getting-started.md#tinyclr-computer-setup) on the [Getting Started]under the TinyCLR section of our documentation.
+Instructions for setting up your computer are found [here](../../software/tinyclr/getting-started.md) under the TinyCLR section of our documentation.

 ## Setting Up the FEZ
 The following instructions explain how to install the bootloader and TinyCLR firmware on the FEZ.
 The bootloader should be installed on the FEZ already.
 It does not need to be reinstalled unless it becomes deleted or corrupted.